Latest updated 3/6 2023

 Nearly a quarter century of Dokshizer’s career was dedicated to pedagogical work, in many masterclasses and as a professor at the Gnessin Music Institute.

-Fig. 15 The cover of an LP where Maurice Andre playes together with Herbert von Karajan and the Berliner Philharmoniker.
+– where Maurice Andre plays together with Herbert von Karajan and the Berliner Philharmonic Orchestra

 Millions have been thrilled to the ringing top Cs he played on the soundtracks for the Star Wars films.
 The blazing sonority of the brass section led by Murphy was the aural equivalent of spinning through space.
 For the composer of the scores, John Williams, Murphy was a “heraldic spirit” whose instrument articulated “the ideal voice of a hero”.
 After the first Star Wars film, Williams wrote the subsequent scores with Murphy’s sound in mind.
 In 2008 Murphy received the honorary award of the “International Trumpet Guild”, given to those “who have made extraordinary contributions to the art of trumpet playing”.

-Today the ”signal horn” is mostly used at ceremonies all over the world.
+Today the ”bugle horn” is mostly used by trumpet players at ceremonies all over the world.

-At the time when the 19th century changed to the 20th the hornplayers in the orchestras felt pressed by the composers.
+At the time when the 19th century changed to the 20th the horn players in the orchestras felt pressed by the composers.
 In a orchestra it is normal to divede the parts between the players, but in the horn section it became rather normal to have a first hornplayer to play the most challenging part, and the other three some minor parts.
-It was as if the composer thought the first hornplayer to be more competent to play long and high strong parts.
+It was as if the composer thought the first hornplayer to be more competent to play long and high range strong demanding parts.
 At the premiere of R. Strauss’ symphonic poem Don Juan (1888) one of the hornplayers was heard saying: ”what have we done that we shall be punished like this?”
-The hornplayers tried to make things easier for themselves by using the higher B-horn, like they had used for a long time in the military.
+The horn players tried to make things easier for themselves by using the higher B-horn, like they had used for a long time in the military.
 But old directors like Hans von Bülow (1830-1894) did not tolerate that the sound became lighter.
-Together with the famous horn player Edmond Gumbert who served as third hornist in Meiningen, Germany, and was a nephew of Friedrich Gumpert from Leipzig (soloist in the Gewandhaus Orchestra and teacher at the conservatory in Leipzig,see ROMANTICISM II, The horn in Germany)) the German firm Kruspe build the first double horn, which made it possible with a valve to switch between a F-pitch and a high Bb-pitch.
+Together with the famous horn player Edmond Gumbert who served as third hornist in Meiningen, Germany, and was a nephew of Friedrich Gumpert from Leipzig (soloist in the Gewandhaus Orchestra and teacher at the conservatory in Leipzig (see ROMANTICISM II, THE HORN IN GERMANY) the German firm Kruspe build the first double horn, which made it possible with a valve to switch between a F-pitch and a high Bb-pitch.
 Those new models made it impossible to see which pitch was used.
-Richard Strauss recomended the use of the double horn, if only the horn player tried to minimise the difference in sound.
+Richard Strauss recomended the use of the double horn, if only the horn player tried to minimize the difference in sound.
 (It was the firm Gebr.
 Alexander who got patented their designing in 1909 – see at ”The Building of Instruments”)

 Later a compensation horn was build, which was not so heavy, but the tube goes many times through the valving houses.
 Today different horns are used: High F-horn (especially for Baroque music), Bb-horn, double horn in Bb and F, low F-horn and at last a Triplehorn in high F, Bb and low F. Stop horn is used when you stop the horn, which gives it a caracteristic snarling sound.
 Some horns have a stop valve that compensates the intonation problem of the stopped tone.